About self-service search

 Event data to view the events

 Facets are the summary of data points based on the data set.
-Use the facets to search and filter the users’ events.
-For example, you want to view the users who have accessed to dangerous URLs.
-Click Dangerous Access in the Reputation facet to get the users’ events corresponding to dangerous URLs.
+Use the facets to search and filter the user events.
+For more information on the facets corresponding to data sets, see the following topics:

 |Operator||Use||Search syntax example||Output|